Battery-safety-system/Battery-Safety-Sever-Client/readme.md

 ### 1. Arduino Model

-Please check ArduinoHandler in /main/Client/config.properties.
+Please check "ArduinoHandler" in /main/Client/config.properties.
 We can change Pump, Fan, Relay Pin numbers if we want.
-Also if the port is not right, you can also change USB_Port name.
+Also if the port is not right, you can also change "USB_Port" name.

 ### 2. PCAN Model
+The module is implemented in main/Client/PcanConnection.py.
+We can set the value of "CMA_Voltage_High_Dangerous", "CMA_Voltage_Low_Dangerous", "CMA_Voltage_High_Warning", "CMA_Voltage_Low_Warning", "CMA_Temp_Dangerous", "CMA_Temp_Warning", "CMA_Temp_security", "Cell_Voltage_High_Warning", "Cell_Voltage_Low_Warning", "Cell_Voltage_High_Dangerous", "Cell_Voltage_Low_Dangerous" from "PcanConnection" in main/Client/config.properties to control dangerous and warning level.
+What's more, we can also set "cellVoltageNum" to control how many cell voltages we can get from one battery.
-You can change the value of CMA_Voltage, CMA_Temp, Cell_Voltage warning and dangerous value to control the system. <br /> And also, if the Pcan doesn't connect to port can0, you can change the name of channel.
+<br /> And also, if the Pcan doesn't connect to port can0, you can change the name of "channel".

 ### 3. Modbus Model
 Here, if we want to change the Modbus limitation, we need to change the values of  "max_vol", "min_vol", "max_crt", "max_dis_crt", "max_power". <br /> What's more, warning and dangerous level depend on "volLowWarning", "volHighWarning", "volHighDangerous", "volLowDangerous".